Why We Need Your Support

 Texas does use some oil revenue to help fund higher education, just as other states draw upon their industries to support public services.
 The PUF isn’t “extra” money — it’s part of the state’s higher-education funding structure.

-At the same time, the university continues to offer tuition and fees that are lower than many of its peers.
-Resident tuition and fees at UT Austin rank fourth lowest out of a peer group of nine state universities.
-Tuition and fees account for one-fourth (25 percent) of the university’s 2012-13 budget.
+Meanwhile, the university continues to offer tuition and fees that are lower than many of its peers.
+FY 2012-13 undergraduate resident tuition and fees at UT Austin ranked second-lowest out of a 12-institution national comparison group.
+Tuition and fees account for about one-fourth (24 percent) of the university’s 2013-14 budget.

 The majority of funding for UT Austin comes from sources other than the state of Texas.
 State funding alone is not what makes The University of Texas a university of the first class.
 But thanks to private support, UT drives economic, social, and cultural progress as one of the world’s most powerful centers of learning, research, and creativity.